upkie/upkie/README.md

 <dl>
   <dt><a href="https://tasts-robots.org/doc/upkie/classupkie__locomotion_1_1observers_1_1FloorContact.html#details">Floor contact</a></dt>
   <dd>Detect contact between the wheels and the floor.
-The Pink and test balancers use contact as a reset flag for their integrators, to avoid over-spinning the wheels while the robot is in the air.</dd>
+The pink and wheel balancers use contact as a reset flag for their integrators, to avoid over-spinning the wheels while the robot is in the air.</dd>

   <dt><a href="https://tasts-robots.org/doc/upkie/classupkie__locomotion_1_1observers_1_1WheelContact.html#details">Wheel contact</a></dt>
   <dd>Detect contact between a given wheel and the floor.</dd>